lsheks/lsheks.github.io/_publications/2016-01-01-Recent-advances-on-failure-and-recovery-in-networks-of-networks.md

 ---
-title: "Recent advances on failure and recovery in networks of networks"
+title: "8.
+Recent advances on failure and recovery in networks of networks"
 collection: publications
 date: 2016-01-01
 venue: 'Chaos, Solitons &amp; Fractals'